cfware/debouncer/README.md

 ### Install @cfware/debouncer

 This module is distributed in ES module format, no CJS is provided.
-The intended target is modern web browsers though this should work from node.js provided ES module support is enabled.

 ```sh
 npm i --save @cfware/debouncer